shonjoy91/rsp-sw-toolkit-gw/README.md

 cd ~/deploy/rsp-sw-toolkit-gw
 ~/deploy/rsp-sw-toolkit-gw/run.sh
 ```
-Connect an Intel&reg; RFID Sensor Platforms on the same network segment as the gateway.
+Connect an Intel&reg; RFID Sensor Platform on the same network segment as the Intel&reg; RSP Controller Application.
-The sensor will listen for a gateway announcement and initiate a connection.
+The sensor will listen for the RSP Controller's mDNS announcement and initiate a connection.
-As the senor's connect, tthe gateway will schedule them to read RFID tags in sequence
+As the senor's connect, the RSP Controller will schedule them to read RFID tags in sequence
 (one at a time).

 ##### Monitor

 ###### --- Web Admin http://localhost:8080/web-admin/
-The gateway provides a web based administration interface for configuration and monitoring.
+The Intel&reg; RSP Controller Application provides a web based administration interface for configuration and monitoring.
-The home page is a dashboard presentint status of several components
+The home page is a dashboard presenting status of several components including
-of the gateway including the number of sensors connected and a summary
-of the number of tags being read.
+the number of sensors connected and a summary of the number of tags being read.

 ###### --- Command Line Interface
-The gateway provides a command line interface (CLI) for configuration and monitoring.
+The Intel&reg; RSP Controller Application provides a command line interface (CLI) for configuration and monitoring.
-To view the supported commands and parameters, use the tab completion feature that is included.
+To view available commands, press enter at the prompt.
 To view command help, enter the command and press enter.
+To view available parameters or completion options, press the tab key.

-Connect to the gateway's CLI and explore as follows.
+Connect to the CLI and explore as follows.
 ```bash
 ssh -p5222 gwconsole@localhost
 password: gwconsole